 After struggling in Europe, the big three in Spain have broken their bank early this season, with champions Barcelona strengthening their team with the inclusions of World Cup-winning forward Antoine Griezmann (£107.6m from Atletico Madrid), midfielder Frenkie de Jong (£65.3m from Ajax), goalkeeper Neto (£23.3m from Valencia) and left-back Junior Firpo (£16.5m from Real Betis).

-Rebuilding again under Zinedine Zidane, Real Madrid have spent the most in Europe, having bought six players: winger Eden Hazard (£88.5m Chelsea), striker Luka Jovic (£57.7m Eintracht Frankfurt), defender Éder Militão (£44m from Porto), left-back Ferland Mendy (£44m Lyon), winger Rodrygo (£40m from Santos), and midfielder Takefusa Kubo (£1.8m from Tokyo FC).
+Rebuilding again under Zinedine Zidane, Real Madrid have spent the most in Europe, having bought six players: winger Eden Hazard (£88.5m Chelsea), striker Luka Jovic (£57.7m Eintracht Frankfurt), defender Éder Militão (£44m from Porto), left-back Ferland Mendy (£44m Lyon), winger Rodrygo (£40m from Santos), and goalkeeper Alphonse Areola (loan from Paris Saint-Germain).

 Atletico Madrid are looking for a renaissance after buying forward João Felix (£113m from Benfica), midfielder Marcos Llorente (£35.6m from Real Madrid), defender Mario Hermoso (£22.5m from Espanyol), left-back Renan Lodi (£22.4m from Athletico Paranaense), right-back Kieran Trippier (£20m from Tottenham Hotspur), defender Felipe (£18m from Porto), midfielder Hector Herrera (free from Porto) and forward Ivan Saponjic (£6.3m from Benfica).

-Another major mover in the window, is Monchi’s Sevilla where there have been a flurry of arrivals, like Luuk de Jong (£11.2m from PSV Eindhoven), Munas Dabbur (£13.3m from RB Salzburg), Jules Koundé (£22.4m, from Bordeaux), Lucas Ocampos (£11.7m from Marseille), Óliver Torres (£10.8m from Porto) and Sergio Reguilón (loan from Real Madrid) among many.
-Meanwhile, Valencia have bought Jasper Cillessen (£26.9m from Barcelona), Maxi Gómez (£13m, from Celta Vigo) and Denis Cheryshev (£5.4m, from Villarreal).
+Another major mover in the window, is Monchi’s Sevilla where there have been a flurry of arrivals, like Luuk de Jong (£11.2m from PSV Eindhoven), Munas Dabbur (£13.3m from RB Salzburg), Jules Koundé (£22.4m, from Bordeaux), Lucas Ocampos (£11.7m from Marseille), Óliver Torres (£10.8m from Porto), Sergio Reguilón (loan from Real Madrid), Rony Lopes (£18.5m from Monaco), and Javier Hernández (£7.3m from West Ham United) among many.
+Meanwhile, Valencia have bought Jasper Cillessen (£26.9m from Barcelona), Maxi Gómez (£13m, from Celta Vigo), Denis Cheryshev (£5.4m, from Villarreal), Elaquim Mangala (free from Manchester City), Thierry Correia (£13.6m Sporting CP).

-Other notable deals include Villarreal‘s Raul Albiol (£3.6m from Napoli) and Alberto Moreno (free from Liverpool); Celta Vigo‘s Santi Mina (swap, from Valencia) and Denis Suárez (£13.5m Barcelona); Granada‘s Roberto Soldado (free from Fenerbahce); Real Betis‘ Giovani Lo Celso (£19.8m from Paris Saint-Germain) and Nabil Fekir (£17.8m from Lyon); Real Sociedad‘s Alexander Isak (£7.1m from Borussia Dortmund), and Martin Ødegaard (loan from Real Madrid).
+Other notable deals include Villarreal‘s Raul Albiol (£3.6m from Napoli) and Alberto Moreno (free from Liverpool); Celta Vigo‘s Santi Mina (swap, from Valencia) and Denis Suárez (£13.5m Barcelona) Rafinha Alcantara (loan from Barcelona); Espanyol‘s Sébastien Corchia (loan from Sevilla); Granada‘s Roberto Soldado (free from Fenerbahce), Maxime Gonalons (loan from Roma); Real Betis‘ Giovani Lo Celso (£19.8m from Paris Saint-Germain), Nabil Fekir (£17.8m from Lyon) and Borja Iglesias (£19m from Espanyol); Real Sociedad‘s Alexander Isak (£7.1m from Borussia Dortmund), Martin Ødegaard (loan from Real Madrid), Nacho Monreal (£450k from Arsenal).

-Champions Bayern Munich got into business quickly wrapping up World Cup-winning defenders Lucas Hernandez (£68m from Atletico Madrid) and Benjamin Pavard (£31.4m from VfB Stuttgart), along with forward Jann-Fiete Arp (£2.7m from Hamburg).
+Champions Bayern Munich got into business quickly wrapping up World Cup-winning defenders Lucas Hernandez (£68m from Atletico Madrid) and Benjamin Pavard (£31.4m from VfB Stuttgart), along with forward Jann-Fiete Arp (£2.7m from Hamburg), winger Ivan Perisic (loan from Inter Milan), midfielder Mickaël Cuisance (£11m from Borussia Monchengladbach), and playmaker Philippe Coutinho (loan from Barcelona).

 Challenging their hierarchy, Borussia Dortmund made a major statement by signing the likes of defender Mats Hummels (£33.8m from Bayern Munich), midfielder Thorgan Hazard (£22.5m from Borussia Monchengladbach), winger Julian Brandt (£22.1m from Bayer Leverkusen), and left-back Nico Schulz (£22m from Hoffenheim).

 Bayer Leverkusen found a creative replacement in Kerem Demirbay (£28.2m from Hoffenheim), and also bought Moussa Diaby (£13.4m from Paris Saint-Germain), Daley Sinkgraven (£4.5m from Ajax) and Nadiem Amiri (£10.1m from Hoffenheim).
-Meanwhile, RB Leipzig have got in Christopher Nkunku (£11.7m from Paris Saint-Germain), Hannes Wolf (£10.8m from RB Salzburg), Ethan Ampadu (loan from Chelsea) and Ademola Lookman (£22.5m from Everton), and Borussia Monchengladbach have bought Stefan Lainer (£10.7m from RB Salzburg), Breel Embolo (£9m from Schalke 04) and Marcus Thuram (£10.8m from Guingamp).
+Meanwhile, RB Leipzig have got in Christopher Nkunku (£11.7m from Paris Saint-Germain), Hannes Wolf (£10.8m from RB Salzburg), Ethan Ampadu (loan from Chelsea) and Ademola Lookman (£22.5m from Everton), and Borussia Monchengladbach have bought Stefan Lainer (£10.7m from RB Salzburg), Breel Embolo (£9m from Schalke 04), Marcus Thuram (£10.8m from Guingamp) and Ramy Bensebaini (£9.3m from Rennes).

-Other deals include Eintracht Frankfurt‘s Filip Kostic (£5.3m, from Hamburg), Djibril Sow (£8.1m from BSC Young Boys), Dominik Kohr (£9m from Bayer Leverkusen), Erik Durm (free from Huddersfield Town), Sebastian Rode (£3.6m from Borussia Dortmund), Martin Hinteregger (£10.8m from Augsburg), Kevin Trapp (£8.3m from Paris Saint-Germain); Hertha Berlin‘s Marko Grujic (loan from Liverpool) and Dodi Lukebakio (£18m from Watford); Hoffenheim‘s Robert Skov (£9m from Copenhagen) and Sebastian Rudy (loan from Schalke 04); Schalke 04‘s Ozan Kabak (£13.5m from Stuttgart), Benito Raman (£11.7m from Fortuna Dusseldorf) and Jonjoe Kenny (loan from Everton); Union Berlin‘s Neven Subotic (free from Saint Etienne); Werder Bremen‘s Omer Toprak (loan from Borussia Dortmund); Wolfsburg‘s Kevin Mbabu (£8.2m from BSC Young Boys) and Xaver Schlager (£10.8m from RB Salzburg).
+Hoffenheim‘s Robert Skov (£9m from Copenhagen), Sebastian Rudy (loan from Schalke 04), Jürgen Locadia (loan from Brighton); Schalke 04‘s Ozan Kabak (£13.5m from Stuttgart), Benito Raman (£11.7m from Fortuna Dusseldorf), Jonjoe Kenny (loan from Everton), Diadié Samassekou (£12.9m from RB Salzburg); Union Berlin‘s Neven Subotic (free from Saint Etienne); Werder Bremen‘s Omer Toprak (loan from Borussia Dortmund); Wolfsburg‘s Kevin Mbabu (£8.2m from BSC Young Boys) and Xaver Schlager (£10.8m from RB Salzburg).

 In pursuit of the Champions League, Juventus have reinforced their squad by getting in players like Golden Boy Matthijs de Ligt (£67.8m from Ajax), midfielder Aaron Ramsey (free from Arsenal), goalkeeper Gianluigi Buffon (free from Paris Saint-Germain), midfielder Adrien Rabiot (free from Paris Saint-Germain), and defenders Cristian Romero (£23.3m from Genoa), Luca Pellegrini (£20m from Roma), Merih Demiral (£16.1m from Sassuolo), and wingback Danilo (£32.3m from Manchester City).

-Vying to dethrone the Old Lady, Napoli have bought defender Kostas Manolas (£32.2m from Roma), goalkeeper David Ospina (£3.5m from Arsenal), right-back Giovanni Di Lorenzo (£8.5m from Empoli) and midfielder Filippo Costa (£2.7m from SPAL).
+Vying to dethrone the Old Lady, Napoli have bought defender Kostas Manolas (£32.2m from Roma), goalkeeper David Ospina (£3.5m from Arsenal), right-back Giovanni Di Lorenzo (£8.5m from Empoli), midfielder Filippo Costa (£2.7m from SPAL), forward Hirving Lozano (£38m from PSV Eindhoven), and striker Fernando Llorente (free from Tottenham Hotspur).

 Meanwhile, under new managers, Inter, Milan and Roma have kept themselves busy.
-For Inter: Diego Godín (free from Atletico Madrid), Valentino Lazaro (£19.7m from Hertha Berlin), Matteo Politano (£18m from Sassuolo), Eddie Salcedo (£7.2m from Genoa), Nicolò Barella (loan from Cagliari), Stefano Sensi (loan from Sassuolo), and Romelu Lukaku (£73m from Manchester United); for AC Milan: Franck Kessié (£21.5m from Atalanta), Theo Hernández (£18m from Real Madrid), Rafael Leão (£32m from Lille) and Ismaël Bennacer (£14.4m from Empoli); for AS Roma: Leonardo Spinazzola (£26.3m from Juventus), Pau López (£23.5m from Real Betis), Amadou Diawara (£18.8m from Napoli), Bryan Cristante (£13.5m from Atalanta) and Jordan Veretout (loan, from Fiorentina).
+For Inter: Diego Godín (free from Atletico Madrid), Valentino Lazaro (£19.7m from Hertha Berlin), Matteo Politano (£18m from Sassuolo), Eddie Salcedo (£7.2m from Genoa), Nicolò Barella (loan from Cagliari), Stefano Sensi (loan from Sassuolo), Romelu Lukaku (£73m from Manchester United), Alexis Sanchez (loan from Manchester United); for AC Milan: Franck Kessié (£21.5m from Atalanta), Theo Hernández (£18m from Real Madrid), Rafael Leão (£32m from Lille), Ismaël Bennacer (£14.4m from Empoli) and Ante Rebic (loan from Eintracht Frankfurt); for AS Roma: Leonardo Spinazzola (£26.3m from Juventus), Pau López (£23.5m from Real Betis), Amadou Diawara (£18.8m from Napoli), Bryan Cristante (£13.5m from Atalanta), Jordan Veretout (loan, from Fiorentina), Davide Zappacosta (loan from Chelsea), Chris Smalling (loan from Manchester United), Nikola Kalinic (loan from Atletico Madrid) and Henrikh Mkhitaryan (loan from Arsenal).